Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Nebraska-Lincoln

-UNL requires all UAS operations on university property to be approved by the Office of Risk Management.
-Memorial Stadium temporary flight restriction (TFR) is strictly enforced during Husker football games.
+UNL requires all unmanned aircraft system operations on university property to be approved by the Office of Risk Management.
+Memorial Stadium has a strict Temporary Flight Restriction during Husker football games.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.